learn-co-curriculum/phase-3-oxford-comma/README.md

 #### Array to String

-The `.join` method, when called on a string, will convert it into an array.
-This method takes in an optional string argument containing either a character or a set of characters that will be inserted between each array element.
+The `.join` method, when called on a array, will convert it into a string.
+This method takes in an optional string argument containing either a character or a set of characters that will be inserted between each array element, as they are assembled into a string.

 For example, calling `.join` with *no* argument will create a string out of the array's elements by placing each one directly adjacent to the next one: